ntkien2012/AES256CBC_python/README.md

 - Ensure the password used for encryption and decryption is the same.
 - The generated password is 256 bits (32 characters) for AES-256.
 - The IV is randomly generated for each encryption, ensuring secure and unique ciphertext for identical plaintext.

----

-## License
-This script is open-source and can be used under the MIT license.